Understand how your CPC compares. Dive into benchmark data by industry, region, and campaign type

 Detailed observation of presented data

-Global Media CPCs spent most of the year running well below the all‑industry benchmark, sliding from late 2024 into a deep late‑summer trough before a sharp Q4 rebound that briefly pushed costs above market.
-The pattern is choppy but directional: steady easing through mid‑2025, then a pronounced surge in November.
+The headline: Media industry cost per click (CPC) ran below the overall benchmark for the period but ended the year with a sharp lift.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for the Media industry across all countries compared to the global benchmark.
+This analysis explores ad performance trends for Media in All countries available compared to the global benchmark.

 Insights & analysis of Facebook advertising costs